 # Integration flows

 This topic provides an overview of the flows for integrating with the Assure API and the use of its services.
-For more details, see Assure API Integration Details.
+See also Integration guide (step-by-step).

 Note: Your mobile/web app must always communicate with your own server and never directly with the Assure API.

 # eIDV generic flow

-By integrating with the Assure API, you enable an end-user to perform electronic identity verification using their identity document on your web/native mobile app.
+By integrating with the Assure API, you enable an end-user to perform electronic identity proofing using their identity document on your web/native mobile app.